Disclaimer: I use affiliate links; if you make a purchase through them, I may receive a small commission at no cost to you.

 Be prepared for a hike.
 No matter how you get to Red Rocks, plan to do a significant amount of walking, as well as navigating hills and steep steps.
 Wear appropriate shoes and allow plenty of time to get into the amphitheatre from the parking lot.

-Is Red Rocks accessible?
+Red Rocks is accessible.
 For those with mobility issues, Red Rocks does have accessible parking and seating areas to ensure that anyone can enjoy a show.
 There are also shuttles from the lot to the entrance.

 Take altitude into account.
 Red Rocks is at an elevation of 6,450 feet.
 Make sure to drink plenty of water to stay hydrated and minimize the effects of the higher altitude.
 Also be sure to pack your sunscreen!